 The Sandia Total Health Program covers routine eye exams for non-refractive care due to Sickness or Injury of the eye such as conjunctivitis, diabetic retinopathy, glaucoma, and cataracts, and refractions.
-An initial pair of contact lenses or glasses when required due to the loss of a natural lens or cataract surgery is allowed.
-Employees and their covered dependents that are enrolled in the Sandia Vision Care Program are eligible to receive services related to refractive care under that program.
-Refer to the [Preventive Care](#) section for information on vision screenings.
+An initial pair of contact lenses or glasses when required due to the loss of a natural lens or cataract surgery available Out-of-Network only, covered at the In-Network level is allowed.